ovh/python-ovh/CONTRIBUTING.rst

 pay attention to a few things:

 1. your code must follow the coding style rules
-2. your code must be fully (100% coverage) unit-tested
+2. your code must be unit-tested
-3. your code must be fully documented
+3. your code must be documented
 4. your work must be signed
 5. the format of the submission must be email patches or GitHub Pull Requests